-Welcome to my canal art and blog website.
-My tale of buying a boat and starting to paint began in 2016 after a career as a university lecturer.
+Welcome to my canal art and blog.
+My tale of buying a boat and starting to paint began in 2016 after a career as a university lecturer and historian.
 Now I earn my living selling my hand painted canal art, as a Canal and River Trust licensed roving trader.
-During the summer months I trade from my 32ft narrow boat, Pea Green.
-If you can’t get to the boat shop I am happy to post items.
+Until 2022 I traded from my 32ft narrow boat, Pea Green, but as space was tight I have now expanded and have an additional push-butty Little Pea Green.
+Little Pea Green is both a shop and workshop.
+However, with customers around the globe I realise not everyone can reach the boat shop.
+As a result I happily post items.
 Just send me an email or message me through Facebook or Instagram.
-On the boat I can accept contactless payments.
-However, if you are buying remotely I prefer payment by BACS transfer.
+On the boat I can accept contactless or cash payments.
+If you are buying remotely I prefer payment by BACS transfer.

 My canal art

 I paint a wide variety of items with traditional East Midlands canal art.
 This includes everything from traditional Buckby style water cans to piggy banks.
-As an historian I recognise the fascinating backstory of this traditional waterways folkart.
+As an historian I recognise the fascinating backstory of this English waterways folk-art.
 Of course, I understand my 21st Century customers want useful and beautiful items.
 As a result, many of my painted pieces are up-cycled, for instance teapots and gin bottles.
-However, alongside the old I also paint new too – for example wooden spoons and hand painted slates .
+Alongside the old I also paint new too – for example wooden spoons and hand painted slates .

 Commissions & ‘bring me your stuff’

 Additionally, I regularly paint bespoke commissions for my lovely customers.
 For instance, I am happy to paint your own items – as long as they are clean!
 Just ‘bring me your stuff’ to paint, this has included everything from a train driver’s lamp to a tambourine, not to mention barrels and boat doors.
-If you need a personalised piece I usually have a ready supply of Buckby style cans and horseshoes ready to paint.
+If you need a personalised piece I usually have a supply of ‘Buckby’ watercans and horseshoes ready to paint.
 To get the ball rolling just message or email me to discuss options and prices.

 To find out more

 If you would like to know more, please browse my website and view the galleries on each page.
-My Instagram feed which appears here on my homepage has a new picture every day.
-Feel free to scroll through.
-I welcome people making contact and asking questions, and I will do my best to help.
+Additionally, my Instagram feed, which appears here on my homepage, has a new picture every day.
+Of course, I welcome people making contact and asking questions, and I will do my best to help.
 To contact me send an email, or a message via Facebook or Instagram .
-I try to keep my postage costs as low as possible, many items can be sent as small parcels for £3.80.
+Postage costs are kept as low as possible, many items can be sent as small parcels for £4.20.

 Want to learn to paint?

-Are you inspired and would like to have a go at painting canal art?
-I offer small group classes of 2-3 people in my house in Northamptonshire.
+Inspired to have a go at painting canal art?
+I offer small group classes of 1-3 people in my house in Northamptonshire during the winter months.
 Contact me if you are interested.